 • Control: Enables layer parameters when enabled.
-See Map Layers plug-in for the layers description.
+See Map Layers for the layers description.

-7.4.24 Map Tiler
+5.4.24 Map Tiler

 The Map Tiler plug-in builds a set of map tiles for displaying an area in high resolution.
-The maps are created as GeoImage (flat map) or Globe objects and placed under a low resolution map of the entire area for geographical referencing.
-The Map Tiler plug-in is also used for managing Pyramid object maps when used in a scene.
+The maps are created as Geolmage (flat map) or Globe objects and placed under a low resolution map of the entire area for geographical referencing.
+Map Tiler is also used for managing Pyramid object maps when used in a scene.

-A Note: This plug-in is located in: Plugins -> Container plug-ins -> Maps
+Note: This plug-in is located in: Plugins -> Container plug-ins -> Maps